GriffinBINF/LaryLabPharmacogenomics/README.md

 ## Framingham

 1. Follow K. Nevola's Workflow - (Code adapted into Rmarkdown files and to run on Discovery)
-  1. WellImputedSNPs.Rmd – Create a list of SNPs that meet the imputation threshold (modified for Discovery server)
+  1. WellImputedSNPs.R – Create a list of SNPs that meet the imputation threshold (modified for Discovery server)

 **Output: WellImputedSNPs.txt**